FlintMC/FlintMC/README.md

 }
 ```

-Abstracting Your version-specific code like this results in a strong
+Abstracting your version-specific code like this results in a strong
-encapsulation and helps You to write big parts of Your Mod version
+encapsulation and helps you to write big parts of your Mod version
 independently.

 #### Separating version specific code